maplemavin/docs/theming.md

 `blogCategoryNavigation`

-    whether or not to show the subnvagiation for blog categories as opposed to the global nav
+    whether or not to show the subnavigation for blog categories as opposed to the global nav

     accepted values are true and false